Drawing for writing...

 Those locations I could get to, I visited with a sketchbook.
 For other locations, I asked writers to send me their photos of the habitats that they visited, so that I could see what they saw.

-26 Pledges will follow in October, with 28 more writers digging deeper into the issues raised by 26 Habitats and making personal pledges of individual actions.
+26 Pledges has followed on, with 28 more writers digging deeper into the issues raised by 26 Habitats and making personal pledges of individual actions.

-Meanwhile on the other side of the world, 26’s chapter of writers in New Zealand embarked on a similar project, based on the habitats that are crucial for them, in partnership with New Zealand organisation Forest & Bird.
+Meanwhile on the other side of the world, 26’s chapter of writers in New Zealand has embarked on a similar project, based on the habitats that are crucial for them, in partnership with New Zealand organisation Forest & Bird.
 Each writer has worked with a different artist.
+See their work here.